 In The BLVD, you have several options in terms of museums.

 You cannot go wrong by visiting the Lancaster Museum of Art and History (MOAH).
-The modern installation hosts exhibits, events and workshops.
+The modern installation hosts exhibits, events, and workshops.
 What I loved about this place is that each work of art is related to the high desert experience.
-Also, pieces are original, colorful and even surprising.
+Also, the pieces are original, colorful, and even surprising.

 Entrance is free but consider making a donation (every dollar counts).